sbomify/sbomify.com/features/generate-collaborate-analyze.md

 *If you're looking to simplify this step, get in touch, and we can automatically generate the SBOM hierarchy for you.*

-## Collaboration
+## Distribution (a.k.a Transportation)

-While each of these stages is critical for maintaining transparency and security in the software supply chain, collaboration is often the most challenging.
+While each of these stages is critical for maintaining transparency and security in the software supply chain, collaboration is often challenging.
 SBOMs need to be shared effectively with both internal teams and external stakeholders, including customers and partners.
-Unfortunately, current SBOM collaboration practices are often outdated and inefficient.
+This is sometimes referred to as 'Transportation' as well.
+Unfortunately, current SBOM distribution practices are often outdated and inefficient.
 After speaking with CTOs and Chief Security Architects (CSAs), we found that many organizations still rely on email to share SBOMs — a method reminiscent of how software patches were distributed in the 1990s.
 These SBOMs are then often stored ad-hoc on internal file shares, leading to issues such as unnecessary manual labor, disorganized storage, and the risk of using outdated data.

 The inefficiencies of traditional SBOM collaboration methods are more than just inconvenient — they pose significant risks to the integrity and security of the software supply chain.
-As highlighted in the [CISA SBOM Sharing Primer](https://www.cisa.gov/sites/default/files/2024-05/SBOM%20Sharing%20Primer.pdf), effective SBOM sharing is crucial for enhancing visibility and managing risk.
+As highlighted in the [CISA SBOM Sharing Primer](https://www.cisa.gov/sites/default/files/2024-05/SBOM%20Sharing%20Primer.pdf), effective SBOM sharing (called 'Transport' in the document) is crucial for enhancing visibility and managing risk.
 The document outlines best practices for SBOM sharing and emphasizes the need for standardized, automated processes.
 It also warns against relying on manual methods, which can lead to inconsistencies and errors that compromise the entire software ecosystem.
 The current state of SBOM collaboration in many organizations is far from the ideal outlined by CISA, highlighting a pressing need for better tools and workflows.

 This is where sbomify comes in. sbomify automates the collaboration aspect of the SBOM life cycle, ensuring SBOMs are shared seamlessly and securely.
 By integrating directly into the Continuous Integration/Continuous Deployment (CI/CD) workflow, sbomify eliminates the need for manual SBOM distribution and ad-hoc storage solutions.
 Instead of relying on email chains and scattered file shares, organizations can use sbomify to automate the sharing process, ensuring all stakeholders have access to the most up-to-date and accurate SBOM data.
 This not only reduces labor but also enhances security by minimizing the risk of outdated or incorrect information being circulated.